nimaprgrmr/anomaly_detection_autoencoders/README.md

    pip install -r requirements.txt

 ## Usage
-   1- Prepare your data:
+1. **Prepare your data:**
       Place your time series data in the appropriate format as required by the preprocess.py script.
-   2- Run the main script:
+2. **Run the main script:**
+   ``sh
    python main.py

 The script will preprocess the data, train the Autoencoder model, and detect anomalies in the data.